 - func The prefix keyword used to notify the Swift compiler that this is a function. - <function name> The name assigned to the function.
-This is the name by which the function will be referenced when it is called from within the application code. - <para name> The name by which the parameter is to be referenced in the function code. - <para type> The type of the corresponding parameter.
+This is the name by which the function will be referenced when it is called from within the application code. - <para type> The type of the corresponding parameter.